rajington/SplitViewShortcut/README.md

 ## Disclaimer

-Use this at your own risk and please submit bugs, features, or pull requests.
+Use this at your own risk and please submit bugs, features, or pull requests, and I will use those to prioritize my tasks.
 This is my first Swift project, my first Accessibility scripting project, and also even my first native Desktop application in a long time.
 There are things like Sparkle and Homebrew I might look into later if necessary.